-- The overarching principle of Clause 8.2 of PLEP 2010 is to 'protect' open space from overshadowing.
+- As shown in the solar access analysis by Crone (and accompanying solar access expert report) a detailed examination of each development application has been undertaken to determine what elements of the proposed development in excess of 32m (the current mapped height standard on the land) impact on the solar access of the public open space. - As discussed elsewhere, this analysis demonstrates that the proposed development will have a net positive aggregate impact across the entire year, when assessed against the four solstices (i.e. a 0.7% increase in solar access to the public open space when DA1/DA2 are considered together).
+However, there is a portion of the DA1 towers that (in isolation) create additional shadow of the public open space (beyond a compliant height) in the afternoon period in the summer solstice (between 1-3pm). - The fact that there is a net positive impact overall of solar access over the year (in particular in winter, autumn and spring), albeit that there is a few hours of a reduction in summer in isolation caused by DA1 is a sufficient planning ground to justify a contravention of the development standard.
+This is discussed in further detail below. - The overarching principle of Clause 8.2 of PLEP 2010 is to 'protect' open space from overshadowing.
 Without additional wording in the objective about what is being protected, Clause 8.2(3) not defining specific time periods of protection, nor Penrith DCP 2014 providing any further detailed guidance on this matter, we observe that the 'protection' may relate principally to ensuring that the amenity and useability of the open space can be maintained (or enhanced) in development proposals that exceed the 32m height standard for the site. - The amenity of open space, or indeed what is being protected, will depend on the conditions both within that space currently and what may be proposed adjacent to it that will impact on it as part of a proposed development.
 Further, within the context of Penrith LGA, the amenity of this space may vary considerably based on the environmental conditions and climate affecting it.
-For example, in mid-winter and in the equinox periods the objective is likely to be to minimise overshadowing and increase solar access to protect the open space, however in the middle of summer (particularly where extreme weather events occur) an open space is likely to benefit from shade and cooling to enhance or indeed protect open space in the middle of the day or afternoon periods when the heat gain is the most severe. - Detailed solar and shadow analysis has been undertaken by the applicants architect (Crone) which demonstrate that cumulatively (or by 'aggregate') over the entire year, the proposed development provides additional solar access and reduced overshadowing compared to a compliant height in the winter, autumn and spring solstice and the majority of the morning period in summer.
-As discussed above, these periods of the year are when the protection of open space from shadowing is most needed the most. - The proposed development has a very negligible shadow impact which occurs for a very small timeframe (mainly 1pm-3pm) in the summer solstice, which is the hottest time of the year in summer which in Penrith City Centre has consistent extreme UV and heat loads which Council's LEP and strategic policies overtly seek to minimise and encourage shading and cooling given extreme heats during these periods.
-Specifically, there were highs of 48.9 degrees Celsius at the summer solstice in 2022/2023. - However, it is important to note that the shadow diagrams do not model that there is large tree planting and vegetation area along a large portion of the north/south axis of the square which has the overt objective of shading large parts of the square to the east during severe hot weather.
-In addition there is a large shaded bus stop (referred to as the 'public shade pavilion' adjacent to Lord Sheffield Circuit which similar has an extended shade structure to similarly manage heat loads in the summer periods. - The area's affected by additional shadowing in the summer solstice correlate to the areas which would predominantly already have a reasonably high degree of existing shadows cast between 1pm-3pm because of the vegetation and shade structures.
-This is shown in the figure below.
+For example, in mid-winter and in the equinox periods the objective is likely to be to minimise overshadowing and increase solar access to protect the open space, however in the middle of summer (particularly where extreme weather events occur) an open space is likely to benefit from shade and cooling to enhance or indeed protect open space in the middle of the day or afternoon periods when the heat gain is the most severe. - While there is an overall net benefit in terms of solar access across the year, the fact that Clause 8.2(3) doesn't specify a specific time of the year for overshadowing to occur, the proposed development does have a very negligible shadow impact which occurs for a very small timeframe (mainly 1pm-3pm) in the summer solstice, which is the hottest time of the year in summer which in Penrith City Centre has consistent extreme UV and heat loads which Council's LEP and strategic policies overtly seek to minimise and encourage shading and cooling given extreme heats during these periods.
+Specifically, there were highs of 48.9 degrees Celsius at the summer solstice in 2022/2023.